 3. Between 2015 and 2030, the global population aged 65 and older is projected to expand by more than 60% compared to working age population growth of 14%.

-4. By 2020 (next year!), for the first time in human history, people aged 65 and over will outnumber children under age five.
+4. For the first time in human history, people aged 65 and over will outnumber children under age five.

 Another shift that will provide investing potential is the urbanization of the older generation.

 - Between 2000 and 2015, the aged 60+ population increased by 68% in urban areas versus 25% in rural areas, globally.

 - The 60+ population living in cities increased from 51% in 2000 to 58% in 2015, and the 80+ population living in urban areas increased from 56% to 63% over that timeframe.

 All this—plus the fact that more than 70% of our country’s disposable income is controlled by folks 65 and older, who collectively spend around $4 trillion per year—will result in some exciting prospects for investors in the coming years.

 My research pointed to several sectors that will grow due to the aging of America, including:

 - At-Home Health Care

 In searching through these sectors, I found three stocks that I think fit the bill to profit from this aging of the population trend.